Eco-industrial park at Álfsnes

 Green Deal action

 One of the largest projects in the coming years will be to implement a circular economy where materials and substances are better utilized, recycled, and reused.
 The goal of the eco-industrial park in Álfsnes is to minimize waste and improve resource utilization.
 The eco-industrial park in Álfsnes could play a significant role in enhancing Reykjavík's circular economy, with the project aiming to facilitate increased collaboration, projects, and innovation in recycling materials and substances to achieve objectives for stopping the use of landfills and transforming waste streams into resources.
-A working group has been given the task of preparing a report describing the area's future visions and how its planning and development can be shaped to make circular procedures feasible on this scale.
+A consulting team has completed and submitted a feasibility analysis for the eco-industrial park.
+Based on the report, development and planning will now begin.

 Implementation period

-Planned completion in the first half of 2023
+Planned completion in the second half of 2025

 Status: In progress